 Answers to Frequently Asked Questions:

 - What are Fence Brackets?
-Most hardware stores carry them, including Home Depot.
-You can also find them here on Amazon, for about the same price.
+Most hardware stores carry them, including Home Depot (for 67 cents).
+You can also find them here on Amazon, though they aren’t quite as cheap.

 - How much did this cost to build?
 Since building material prices vary by location, this could cost more or less to build where you live.
 For me, it cost between $400-$500 to build.
 You could save money by using scraps, using less expensive paint, or less expensive roofing materials.
 But I built this to last, so I used the best of everything.